jarry-xiao/candyland/README.md

 # 🍬 Candyland 🍬

-Smart contracts and indexing services necessary to migrate the Solana ecosystem to a 10,000x cheaper NFT standard.
+Smart contracts and indexing services necessary to migrate the Solana ecosystem to a 10,000x cheaper NFT standard!

 ```mermaid
 graph TD;